Raiatea Island Travel Tips

 Hitchhiking: locals are very friendly in Raiatea and you should have no problem finding a ride.
 Keep in mind that the southern end of the island is quite sparsely populated without too many cars passing by.

 What To Pack?

 Raiatea is a tropical destination, and as such – I recommend packing clothes that dry quickly and keep moisture (a.k.a sweat) out.
 Have a look at the X Days In Y Packing List for recommendations on what to pack for Raiatea based on my experience.

 You’ll be able to use a credit card in most places in Raiatea.
 Note that the only ATM I’m aware of is in Uturoa, and if you’re heading to Tahaa for a few days – bring enough cash with you.

 Using a credit card for pretty much everything is not a problem in Raiatea.
 In fact, you can even get by with just US Dollars in your pocket.
 ATMs are available throughout the main island.

 Raiatea Average Costs

-Here’s a breakdown of costs during my 4 days in Raiatea.
-I stayed in a dorm room close to town, cooked my own dinners, hiked a lot and even hired a car for a day to go on a road trip.
+Here’s a breakdown of costs during my 4 days in Raiatea in 2016.
+I stayed in a dorm room close to town, cooked my own dinners, hiked a lot, and even hired a car for a day to go on a road trip.